 WEATHER: Temperatures in the summer months range from 45 F to 85 F. Rainfall can vary, but you should expect at least a day of rain.
 The weather is greatly affected by Lake Superior’s large expanse of cold water.
 Lake Superior is notorious for sudden weather changes.

 YOUR GROUP: The group size ranges up to 18 participants, plus 3 Wilderness Inquiry staff.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
+WI staff will assist you in whatever areas you need, however, most people pitch in where they can.
 Part of the adventure involves learning about daily camp activities.

 ACCOMMODATIONS: On the first night you will stay at our wonderful Little Sand Bay Base Camp–complete with showers and other amenities!
-After the first night you will stay at National Park Service campsites out on the islands and sleep in a comfortable tents.
+After the first night, you will stay at National Park Service campsites out on the islands and sleep in comfortable tents.
 Typically, there are 2-3 people per tent (although other arrangements can be made).
 Bathroom facilities consist of an outhouse or a foldable commode chair set up in a privacy tent.
 We make every effort to ensure privacy and cleanliness.

 MEALS: The food we bring is plentiful, nutritious, and primarily vegetarian (because this keeps better than meat).
 You can expect meals like burritos, pesto pasta, and vegetable stir-fry for dinner; bagels and sandwiches for lunch; pancakes, french toast, oatmeal, and granola for breakfast.
 If you have special dietary restrictions, be sure to list them on your registration.